 The accuracy and correctness of the data is the sole responsibility of the EMIS reporting entity.
-ITCs provide data validation and error reports; however, the reporting entities are responsible for correcting such errors in a timely manner and resubmitting their data.
+Data validation and error reports are provided; however, the reporting entities are responsible for correcting such errors in a timely manner and resubmitting their data.